FOR IMMEDIATE RELEASE

-The trial, which began in September, was presided over by the Honorable Victoria Kolakowski, Alameda Superior Court.
-John Crane Inc. was represented at trial by Daniel Griffin, Esq. of O’Connell, Tivin, Miller & Burns, LLC and Robert Nelder, Esq. of Hassard Bonnington LLP.
+The trial, which began in September, was presided over by the Honorable ia Kolakowski, Alameda Superior Court.
+John Crane Inc. was represented at trial by Daniel Griffin, Esq. of O’Connell, Tivin, Miller & Burns, LLC, and Robert Nelder, Esq. of Hassard Bonnington LLP.

 Court: Alameda County Superior Court